 Internal validation using benchmarking experiments

 Since all integrative methods that have been included in the benchmarking experiments are component-based methods, the first two principal components were used to compute the average silhouette coefficient per dataset, per group for all methods (see figure below).
-Briefly, the silhouette for each datum i, is computed as the normalized difference between two average distances (ai and bi), where ai is the average distance between i and all points within its own cluster and bi is the average distance between i and all points that are not in its cluster ().
+Briefly, the silhouette for each datum i, is computed as the normalized difference between two average distances (ai and bi), where ai is the average distance between i and all points within its own cluster and bi is the average distance between i and all points that are not in its cluster (si=bi-a(i)max⁡{ai, b(i)}).
 The silhouette ranges from -1 to 1, 1 being a strong indicator of cluster membership and -1 being a weak indicator of cluster membership.
 As can be observed from the figure below, unsurprisingly, the supervised methods show stronger silhouette coefficients than unsupervised methods.
 This is because the principal components are associated with the phenotype of interest.
 DIABLO_Null consistently out-performed the methods with a higher average silhouette coefficient with respect to both phenotypic groups (high and low survival).
 The silhouette coefficients for the other methods were variable, however, whether this translates to a lower predictive performance in independent test data remains to be observed.